Black man with big smile in blue sweatshirt with backpack, laptop, headphones

 These 12 tips and tricks should help you build more confidence, but remember, it’s not an easy road sometimes.
 You’re not going to be the most confident person by tomorrow.
 It’s a process that will take time, but the more you work at it, the better you’ll be in the long run.

-Find more great advice like this from students like you by checking out the blogs and articles in our Student Life section.
+Find more great advice like this from students like you now—check out all the blogs and articles in our Student Life section!

 Like what you’re reading?